 According to statistics compiled by the National Cancer Center in Plainview, New York, as many as 20-50% of cancer patients live with pain.
 That number rises to 80% in those with advanced-stage cancer.
 Finding relief can make a huge difference in the quality of your daily life, and is an area of specialty at Commonwealth Pain & Spine.
 If you or your loved one is struggling with cancer pain in Indiana or Kentucky, schedule a consultation at the office nearest you to learn more about treatments.
 Commonwealth’s Kentucky offices are in St. Matthews, Elizabethtown, Lexington, Crestview Hills, Owensboro, and London.
 Indiana offices are in Evansville, Vincennes, New Albany, Carrollton, and Jasper.
+They also serve patients from Northern Kentucky and Cincinnati, Ohio.

 Cancer pain is a highly subjective experience and yours will be different from that of friends and family, even if they have the same type of cancer.
 The different types of cancer pain include: